panther-labs/pypanther-starter-kit/README.md

 Use `pypanther <command> --help` for more details on each command.

-## Development
+## Trying PyPanther

-### Migration
+### Supported Types

-`pypanther` is under active development and currently supports the following analysis types.
+`pypanther` is under active development (available in closed beta for select customers) and currently supports the following analysis types:

 | Analysis Type       | Supported           |
 |---------------------|---------------------|